koxudaxi/datamodel-code-generator/README.md

   --field-extra-keys FIELD_EXTRA_KEYS [FIELD_EXTRA_KEYS ...]
                         Add extra keys to field parameters --field-extra-keys-without-x-prefix FIELD_EXTRA_KEYS_WITHOUT_X_PREFIX [FIELD_EXTRA_KEYS_WITHOUT_X_PREFIX ...]
                         Add extra keys with `x-` prefix to field parameters.
 The extra keys are stripped of the `x-` prefix.
   --field-include-all-keys
                         Add all keys to field parameters --force-optional      Force optional for required fields --original-field-name-delimiter ORIGINAL_FIELD_NAME_DELIMITER
                         Set delimiter to convert to snake case.
 This option only can be used with --snake-case-field (default: `_` ) --remove-special-field-name-prefix
-                        Remove field name prefix if it has a special meaning e.g. underscores --snake-case-field    Change camel-case field name to snake-case --special-field-name-prefix SPECIAL_FIELD_NAME_PREFIX
+                        Remove field name prefix if it has a special meaning e.g. underscores
+  --snake-case-field    Change camel-case field name to snake-case --special-field-name-prefix SPECIAL_FIELD_NAME_PREFIX
                         Set field name prefix when first character can''t be used as Python field name (default: `field`) --strip-default-none  Strip default None on fields --use-default         Use default value even if a field is required --use-default-kwarg   Use `default=` instead of a positional argument for Fields that have default values.
   --use-field-description
-                        Use schema description to populate field docstring --use-pendulum
+                        Use schema description to populate field docstring
-                        Use pendulum instead of `datetime` for `date`, `datetime`, and `time` data types

 Model customization:
-  --allow-extra-fields  Allow to pass extra fields, if this flag is not
+  --allow-extra-fields  Allow to pass extra fields, if this flag is not passed, extra fields
-                        passed, extra fields are forbidden.
+                        are forbidden.
   --allow-population-by-field-name
                         Allow population by field name --class-name CLASS_NAME
                         Set class name of root model --collapse-root-models
                         Models generated with a root-type field will be merged into the models using that root-type model --disable-appending-item-suffix
-                        Disable appending `Item` suffix to model name in an array
-  --disable-timestamp   Disable timestamp on file headers --enable-faux-immutability
+                        Disable appending `Item` suffix to model name in an array --disable-timestamp   Disable timestamp on file headers --enable-faux-immutability
                         Enable faux immutability
   --enable-version-header
-                        Enable package version on file headers --keep-model-order    Keep generated models'' order --reuse-model         Reuse models on the field when a module has the model with the same content --target-python-version {3.6,3.7,3.8,3.9,3.10,3.11}
+                        Enable package version on file headers --keep-model-order    Keep generated models'' order --reuse-model         Reuse models on the field when a module has the model with the same content --target-python-version {3.6,3.7,3.8,3.9,3.10,3.11,3.12}
-                        target python version (default: 3.7) --use-schema-description
+                        target python version (default: 3.8) --treat-dot-as-module
+                        treat dotted module names as modules --use-exact-imports   import exact types instead of modules, for example: "from .foo import Bar" instead of "from . import foo" with "foo.Bar" --use-pendulum        use pendulum instead of datetime --use-schema-description
-                        Use schema description to populate class docstring --use-title-as-name   use titles as class names of models --use-exact-imports   Import exact types instead of modules, for example:
+                        Use schema description to populate class docstring --use-title-as-name   use titles as class names of models
-                        `from .foo import Bar` instead of
-                        `from . import foo` with `foo.Bar`

 Template customization:
   --aliases ALIASES     Alias mapping file